Overthinking: The Stumbling Block to Opportunity

 Non-stop worry creates worst-case scenarios about the future.

 - I can’t go for that project since I don’t have enough experience.
 If I get the project, they may realize I’m not qualified.

 - I’ll make a fool of myself at tomorrow’s presentation.
-I’ll forget what to say and lose that big client.
+I’ll forget what to say and lose my big client.

-- Why even bother to market my business?
+- Why even bother to market my bookkeeping services?
 I can’t beat my competitor’s price.

 If you find yourself using conditional verbs like would, could, and should you are probably wasting valuable mental energy.

 Transform Overthinking into Positive Action

 First, realize you’re spending too much time making decisions.
 Although it feels like there’s nothing you can do, it’s not true.
 Change is possible.
 Imagine taking actions which grow your business faster without the anxiety or constant self talk.

 Dwelling on your business is exhausting.
 Follow these 5 tips to stop overthinking.